JuliaData/DataFrames.jl/doc/manual.md

 	dv = dvzeros(5)
 	dv = dvzeros(Int64, 5)

 	dv = dvones(5)
 	dv = dvones(Int64, 5)

 	dv = dvfalses(5)

 	dv = dvtrues(5)

+# The PooledDataVec Type

+_TO BE FILLED IN_

 # The DataFrame Type

 While `DataVec`'s are a very powerful tool for dealing with missing data, they only bring us part of the way towards representing real-world data in Julia.
-The final missing data structure is a simple tabular data structure like those used in relational databases or spreadsheet software.
+The final missing data structure is a tabular data structure of the sort used in relational databases and spreadsheet software.

 To represent these kinds of tabular data sets, the DataFrames package provides the `DataFrame` type.
 The `DataFrame` type is a new Julian composite type with just two fields:

 * `columns`: A Julia `Vector{Any}`, each element of which will be a single column of the tabular data.
-The typical column is of type `DataVec{T}`, but this is not currently enforced.
+The typical column is of type `DataVec{T}`, but this is not strictly required.
-* `colindex`: An `Index` object that allows one to access entries in the columns using both numeric indexing (like a standard `Array`) or key-valued indexing (like a standard `Dict`).
-The details of the `Inded` type will be described later; for now, we just note that an `Index` can easily be constructed from any array of `ByteString`'s that specify the names of the columns.
+* `colindex`: An `Index` object that allows one to access entries in the columns using both numeric indexing (like a standard Julian `Array`) or key-valued indexing (like a standard Julian `Dict`).
+The details of the `Index` type will be described later; for now, we just note that an `Index` can easily be constructed from any array of `ByteString`'s.
+This array is assumed to specify the names of the columns.
+For example, you might create an index as follows: `Index(["ColumnA", "ColumnB"])`.

-In practice, there are many different types of `DataFrame`-like constructs.
-But all objects that behave like a `DataFrame` will behave according to the following rules:
+In the future, we hope that there will be many different types of `DataFrame`-like constructs.
+But all objects that behave like a `DataFrame` will behave according to the following rules that are enforced by an `AbstractDataFrame` protocol:

 * A DataFrame-like object is a table with `M` rows and `N` columns.
 * Every column of a DataFrame-like object has its own type.
 This heterogeneity of types is the reason that a DataFrame cannot simply be represented using a matrix of `DataVec`'s.
 * Each columns of a DataFrame-like object is guaranteed to have length `M`.
 * Each columns of a DataFrame-like object is guaranteed to be capable of storing an `NA` value if one is ever inserted.
-NB: _There is ongoing debate about whether the columns of a DataFrame should always be `DataVec`'s or whether the columns should only be converted to `DataVec`'s if an `NA` is introduced by an assignment operation.
+NB: _There is ongoing debate about whether the columns of a DataFrame should always be `DataVec`'s or whether the columns should only be converted to `DataVec`'s if an `NA` is introduced by an assignment operation._

+# Constructing DataFrame's

+Now that you understand what a `DataFrame` is, let's build one:

 	df_columns = {dvzeros(5), dvfalses(5)}
 	df_colindex = Index(["A", "B"])

 	df = DataFrame(df_columns, df_colindex)

-In practice, many other constructors are more convenient to use.
-The simplest is to provide only the columns, which will produce default names for all the columns.
+In practice, many other constructors are more convenient to use than this basic one.
+The simplest convenience constructors is to provide only the columns, which will produce default names for all the columns.

 	df = DataFrame(df_columns)

-One often would like to construct DataFrame's from columns which may not yet be DataVec's.
+One often would like to construct `DataFrame`'s from columns which may not yet be `DataVec`'s.
 This is possible using the same type of constructor.
-All columns that are not yet DataVec's will be converted to DataVec's.
-(THIS LAST CLAIM IS NOT YET TRUE AND TOM DOES NOT WANT IT.)
+All columns that are not yet `DataVec`'s will be converted to `DataVec`'s:

 	df = DataFrame({ones(5), falses(5)})

-Often one wishes to convert an existing matrix into a DataFrame.
-This is also possible.
+Often one wishes to convert an existing matrix into a `DataFrame`.
+This is also possible:

 	df = DataFrame(ones(5, 3))

-Like DataVec's, it is possible to create empty DataFrame's in which all of the default values are NA.

-In the simplest version, we specify a type, the number of rows and the number of columns.
+Like `DataVec`'s, it is possible to create empty `DataFrame`'s in which all of the default values are `NA`.
+In the simplest version, we specify a type, the number of rows and the number of columns:

 	df = DataFrame(Int64, 10, 5)

-Alternatively, one can specify a Vector of types.
-This implicitly defines the number of columns, but one must still specify the number of rows.
+Alternatively, one can specify a `Vector` of types.
+This implicitly defines the number of columns, but one must still explicitly specify the number of rows:

 	df = DataFrame({Int64, Float64}, 4)

-When you know what the names of the columns will be, but not the values it is possible to specify them as well.
-SHOULD THIS BE DataFrame(types, nrow, names) INSTEAD?
+When you know what the names of the columns will be, but not the values, it is possible to specify the column names at the time of construction.

+_SHOULD THIS BE `DataFrame(types, nrow, names)` INSTEAD?_

 	DataFrame({Int64, Float64}, ["A", "B"], 10)
-	DataFrame({Int64, Float64}, Index(["A", "B"]), 10) NEED TO MAKE THIS WORK
+	DataFrame({Int64, Float64}, Index(["A", "B"]), 10) # STILL NEED TO MAKE THIS WORK

-A more uniquely Julian way of creating DataFrame's exploits Julia's ability to quote Expressions in order to produce behavior like R's delayed evaluation strategy.
+A more uniquely Julian way of creating `DataFrame`'s exploits Julia's ability to quote `Expression`'s in order to produce behavior like R's delayed evaluation strategy.

 	df = DataFrame(quote
 	 				 A = rand(5)
 	 				 B = dvtrues(5)
 				   end)

-## Accessing and Assigning Elements of DataVec's and DataFrame's
+# Accessing and Assigning Elements of DataVec's and DataFrame's

 Because a DataVec is a 1-dimensional Array, indexing into it is trivial and behaves exactly like indexing into a standard Julia vector.